Van Hoang: Early life and education

 Hoang has Vietnamese heritage and moved to the United States when she was four years old.
+Hoang received a Bachelor of Arts degree in English from the University of New Mexico and a Master of Library and Information Science degree from San Jose State University.

+Career

-Hoang has a BA in English from the University of New Mexico and an MLIS from San Jose State University.
-She began writing professionally while working as a librarian at Huntington Beach Library in Southern California.
+She began writing professionally while working as a librarian at thd Huntington Beach Library in Southern California.